 - Do not take combination drugs: Do not mix two different medications, and take them together.
 You can only do that on your doctor’s prescription.

 - Read the label: While most of the components of the OTC medicines are not harmful, it is good to know about them by reading the label.

 You may get to read a lot of conflicting information on the safety of medications.
-But this doesn’t mean you need to get utterly afraid of using any medicines.
+But this doesn’t mean you need to be afraid of using any medicine.
 If your doctor has prescribed medication and you are not sure about its safety, talk to them to reaffirm about the drug’s safety.

 What medications have you been avoiding or avoided during pregnancy?
 Let us know in the comment section below.

 This post is for informational purposes only and is not a replacement for a doctor’s consultation.
 Do not use any medication without talking to your doctor.